Halley (film): Production

-Themes
+Director Sebastián Hofmann said in an interview with Vice Mexico that when he started thinking about the story for the film, he had a childhood memory of his grandmother asking him to draw Halley's Comet in 1986, the last time it passed Earth.
+Whilst writing the then-untitled script with Julio Chavezmontes in Yucatán, Hofmann was walking through a town when he saw a newspaper declaring that an incoming meteor shower would be caused by the cosmic dust trail of Halley's Comet, which gave him the idea for the film's title.
+The comet also ties into the film's themes as it is "a symbol for immortality" that has been a known entity since the beginning of astronomy.
+Hofmann called the comet, which arrives every 75 years, "the eternal witness of our history, with its cycles of upswing and decline [...] the space between each one of its visits is the duration of a human life".

-About the name of the movie, the director Sebastián Hofmann said in an interview with Vice Mexico that when he started thinking about the story for his film, he had a childhood memory of his grandmother asking him to draw Halley's Comet.
-That happened in 1986, the last time it passed around the Earth.
-While writing the script for the film in Yucatán, México, he was walking across a town when he saw a newspaper where he read that there was going to be a meteor shower caused by the cosmic dust trail of Halley's Comet.
-He thought then that it was too much of a coincidence and called the project like the comet.
-For the director, Halley is also "a symbol for immortality" since it has been known since the beginnings of astronomy and orbits around the Sun every 75 years.
-Hofmann says "it is the eternal witness of our history, with its cycles of upswing and decline.
-The space between each one of its visits is the duration of a human life."
+The final scene of the film was shot in the North Pole.